unibe-icelab/thz-image-explorer/paper/paper.md

 The window is structured with the time domain trace and frequency domain spectrum for the selected pixel (default is 0,0) at the center.
-The left side-panel contains the intensity plot of the 2D scan along with the meta-data.
+The left side-panel contains the intensity plot of the 2D scan along with the meta-data, which can be edited.
 The right side-panel contains the possible filters with configuration settings.
 A pixel can be (de-)selected by clicking inside the intensity plot.
 By holding the Shift key and selecting pixels, a region of interest (ROI) can be selected.
 This ROI is a convex polygon, which is closed if the last corner is selected reasonably close to the first one (< 5 % of width/height of the image).
 This ROI can then be saved in the meta-data of the dotTHz file for future analysis.
 The displayed averaged trace in the central panel also corresponds to the pixels inside the ROI.

 A sample scan is available in the `sample_data` directory.